Dedicated engine pages:

 1998 models benefitted greatly from a new engine family.
 Most automakers in the late 1990s were able to create new engine families with more power, better economy, and lower emissions, partly because of new technologies (distributorless ignition, returnless sequential fuel injection, etc.) but also because of computer-aided design and modelling.
 Some, notably GM and Chrysler, took the same engine blocks and squeezed large new chunks of power out of them, without losing efficiency.

 In Toyota's case, the 1ZZ-FE engine combined substantially more power and economy with cleaner burning of fuel.
 It debuted with 120 hp (at 5,200 rpm) and 122 lb-ft of torque (at 4,400 rpm), which means that it not only makes more power than its predecessor, but does not need to be revved as high to do it.
 The result is a very fast car that feels peppy at all engine speeds.
-(Currently, the engine is producing 130 hp and 125 lb-ft of torque, for reasons we will go over later on).
+This engine later went up to 130 hp and 125 lb-ft of torque.
+See a timing chain tensioner “DIY” with photos, for the 1ZZ-FE.

 The ZZ is an aluminum block engine which uses iron cylinder liners - a common design now.
 The deck is open, which saves weight and allows for greater precision in construction, also results in less cylinder strength, really only a problem for those who want to turbocharge or supercharge their engines with a high degree of boost.
 On the other hand, the bottom end has been strengthened with a full-size main bearing girdle.